hubertrykala93/hubertrykala93/README.md

 </p>

 # 🤔 About
-- 🔭 I am a Frontend Developer specializing in Angular, focused on building scalable and maintainable single-page applications.
+- 🔭 I am a **Frontend Developer specializing in Angular**, focused on building scalable and maintainable single-page applications.

-- 🌱 I am currently learning **PostgreSQL architecture as well as HTML and CSS**.
+- 🌱 I work with **Angular, TypeScript, RxJS, NgRx and Angular Signals**, with strong attention to application architecture, performance optimization and clean separation of responsibilities.

-- ⌨️ I am currently working on a fully functional **Customer Relationship Management (CRM) project for a hair salon**.
+- ⌨️ I have experience working with **NX monorepo architectures, building reusable UI components with Angular Material and Ionic**, and integrating frontend applications with **REST APIs**.

   <a target="_blank" href="https://github.com/hubertrykala93?tab=repositories">
     <img src="https://img.shields.io/badge/Portfolio-255E63?style=for-the-badge&logo=About.me&logoColor=white">